lampi-remote/remote/README.md

-# lampi-remote
+# remote

-The repository for Lucas Popp and Eric Han's connected devices final project
+The remote code

 ## Setup